 The Nabers surname is derived from the Middle English word neighbor, which in turn comes from the Old English words "ne-ah," meaning "near," and "gebur," or "a dweller."
 As a name, Nabers most likely evolved from the term of address for someone living nearby.

 Early Origins of the Nabers family

 The surname Nabers was first found in Hertfordshire where they held a family seat as Lords of the Manor.
 The Saxon influence on English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1222 when Ralph Neighbour held estates in that shire.

-Important Dates for the Nabers family
+Early History of the Nabers family

 This web page shows only a small excerpt of our Nabers research.
 Another 167 words (12 lines of text) covering the years 1309, 1327, 1450, 1455, 1463, 1487, 1510, and 1600 are included under the topic Early Nabers History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Nabers were recorded, including Neighbour, Naybor, Nabor, Naibor, Neibor, Naybore, Nabors, Naybors, Neighbor, Neybor, Neybour, Naybour, Naybore, Neighbore, Nerboro, Nerborough and many more.

 Early Notables of the Nabers family (pre 1700)